ahmetsenturk/masters-thesis/content/system_design.typ

 #figure(caption: "UML Component Diagram for the Subsystem Decomposition of Artemis.
 New, adapted, and existing components are marked.", )[
   #image("../figures/subsystem-decomposition/artemis.svg", width: 100% ,format: "svg")
 ] <artemis-sd>
-\

 The _Learner Profile Module_ manages the learner profile interaction between the student and the LMS.
 It contains the newly introduced _Feedback Preferences Onboarding Component_, which guides the student through the configuration process for feedback preferences.
 It also displays the learner profile to the student and allows them to configure the feedback preferences using _Learner Profile Attribute Configure Component_.
 _Feedback Module_ contains the newly developed _Feedback Component_, responsible for displaying the feedback.
 This component is then used in the different exercise type feedback components to display the feedback to the student, namely, _Programming Feedback Component_, _Text Feedback Component_, and _Modeling Feedback Component_.

-Both modules connect to the Artemis Server through REST API calls. _Learner Profile Module_ uses _Learner Profile Service_ to fetch and update the learner profile. _Feedback Module_ uses _Feedback Service_ to request for a feedback.

- _Artemis Server_ is connected to _Athena_, as displayed in @sd as well, to fetch the feedback.
+Both modules connect to the Artemis Server through REST API calls. _Learner Profile Module_ uses _Learner Profile Service_ to fetch and update the learner profile. _Feedback Module_ uses _Feedback Service_ to request for a feedback. _Artemis Server_ is connected to _Athena_, as displayed in @sd as well, to fetch the feedback.

-#pagebreak()

 == Hardware Software Mapping

-This subsection describes the mapping of the subsystems onto hardware components, as can be seen in @hw-sw-mapping.
+@hw-sw-mapping visualizes the mapping of the subsystems onto hardware components.
 Students access the Artemis application through the Artemis Client running on their device.
 The Artemis Client and Athena connect to the Artemis Server running in the University's Data Center.
 Athena connects to a 3rd-party LLM service provider, which generates the feedback on a dedicated server of its choice.

-#figure(caption: "UML Deployment Diagram for the Hardware Software Mapping.
-Showcases the mapping of the subsystems onto existing hardware and software components.", )[
+#figure(caption: "UML Deployment Diagram for the Hardware Software Mapping.", )[
-  #image("../figures/hardware.svg", width: 90% ,format: "svg")
+  #image("../figures/hardware.svg", width: 100% ,format: "svg")
 ] <hw-sw-mapping>